 The information we collect on the Service:

 - User-provided Information.
-When you use the Service, you may provide and we may collect what is generally called “personally identifiable” information, or “Personal Data,” which is information that specifically identifies an individual.
+When you use the Service, you may provide and we may collect what is generally called “personally identifiable information (PII)”, or “Personal Data,” which is information that specifically identifies an individual.

 - Personal Data.
-Personal Data is the term used by the European Union General Data Protection Regulation (“GDPR”) and is defined as “any information relating to an identified or identifiable natural person (known as a “Data Subject”); any identifiable natural person is one who can be identified directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an on-line identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.
+Personal Data is defined as “any information relating to an identified or identifiable natural person (known as a “Data Subject”); any identifiable natural person is one who can be identified directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an on-line identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.
 Personal Data shall include protected health information (“PHI”) as described below.

 - Examples of Personal Data include name, email address, mailing address, mobile phone number, and credit card or other billing information.
 Personal Data also includes other information, such as date of birth, geographic area, or preferences, when any such information is linked to information that identifies a specific individual.
 You may also provide us medical data such as the identity and contact information of your health care provider(s) and part of your medical history and other information that you choose to share with us.
 You may provide us with Personal Data in various ways on the Service.
 For example, you provide us with Personal Data when you register for an account, use the Service, post User Content, interact with other users of the Service through communication or messaging features, or send us customer service-related requests.

 - “Cookies” Information.
 When you visit the Service, we may send one or more cookies (a small text file containing a string of alphanumeric characters) or similar code to your Devices.
 Some of this code may remain on your Devices and may be used by your browser or Devices on subsequent visits to the Service.
-This allows us to “remember” what you have done on the Service before and personalize the Service for you.
-Please look through your browser’s or device’s technical support resources to learn the correct way to remove or disable this code.
-Please note that disabling this code may prevent you from accessing some of the functionality and offerings available via the Service.
+This allows us to “remember” what you have done on the Service previously and personalize the Service for you.
+Please look through your browser’s or device’s technical support resources to learn the correct way to remove or disable ”cookies”, if desired.
+Please note that disabling ”cookies” may prevent you from accessing some of the functionality and offerings available via the Service.

 - “Automatically Collected” Information.
 When you use the Service, we may automatically record certain information from your device by using various types of technology, including “clear gifs” or “web beacons.”
 This “automatically collected” information may include your IP address or other device address or ID, web browser and/or device type, the pages or other content you view or otherwise interact with on the Service, and the dates and times that you visit, access, or use the Service.
 We also may use these technologies to collect information regarding your interaction with email messages, such as whether you opened, clicked on, or forwarded a message.
 This information is gathered from all users.